WanderBernardo/Git_Github_CreateClone/Git_SalveLocal.md

-# Git and GitHub: Salve Local
+# Git and GitHub: Save Local

 ### Salve

-1 - Enter in the repository of the project it will be to salve.
+1 - Enter in the repository of the project it will be to save.
 ![image](https://github.com/user-attachments/assets/a036232d-7e64-44e0-9024-989065193169)

 it's not necessary open windows folder.
 It was opened because I think the understanding it will be simple.